noahpierau/molecularswap/README.md

 * It needs to be independent and fully transparent about its operations.

 *There may be legal and regulatory complications.
-What kind of issues will arise?*
+What kind of complications?*
 * Does an AAE need a legal entity?
 Business or non-profit/foundation?
 * Will an AAE need to be KYC/AML compliant?